scope.yml

 cacertpath: ''

-# Settings for events
+# Settings for the `events` feature

 #